> > Home >> Canada > > Religion in Canada

 Immigration has contributed to a higher share of the population having affiliation with Muslim, Hindu, Sikh, or Buddhist religions as well as to a higher share of the population having no religious affiliation.

-Of the immigrants who came prior to 1971, 2.9% were affiliated with Muslim, Hindu, Sikh, or Buddhist religions, whereas 33.0% of immigrants who came between 2001 and 2011 reported affiliation to one of these religions.
-As well, 16.0% of immigrants who came before 1971 had no religious affiliation, compared with 22.0% among those who came between 2001 and 2005, and 19.5%.
+Of the immigrants who came prior to 1971, only 2.9% were affiliated with Muslim, Hindu, Sikh, or Buddhist religions, whereas 33.0% of immigrants who came between 2001 and 2011 reported affiliation to one of these religions.
+As well, 16.0% of immigrants who came before 1971 had no religious affiliation, compared with 22.0% among those who came between 2001 and 2005.

 Other Religion | Population 2021 | Percentage |